Skip to main content Skip to main navigation Skip to search

 Bioenergy

-Bioenergy -including most low-carbon liquid fuels and low carbon gases- will be important to Australia’s transition to net zero emissions.
-These alternatives to fossil fuels can help reduce emissions in sectors that are hard to electrify, such as aviation, maritime, heavy transportation, and mining.
+Bioenergy -including most low-carbon liquid fuels and low carbon gases- is highlighted as a critical factor in Australia’s transition to net zero emissions.
+Expanding the use of these alternatives to fossil fuels can help reduce emissions in sectors that are hard to electrify, such as aviation, maritime, heavy transportation, and mining.

-• the Future Made in Australia Innovation Fund
+• $250 million through the Future Made in Australia Innovation Fund

-The department will soon begin engaging with stakeholders to help shape the strategy.
-This will include a Have Your Say process, featuring a discussion paper and an invitation for feedback from producers, industry groups, researchers, and the wider community.
+The department has commenced engaging with stakeholders to help shape the strategy.
+This includes a consultation process, featuring a discussion paper and an invitation for feedback from producers, industry groups, researchers, and the wider community.

 General enquiries